Spectral flow of monopole insertion in topological insulators: Chirality flow in odd dimensions

 and Theorem~\ref{theo-ChirFlow} reduces to item (iii)$^\prime$ in the introduction.
 This is the case in the SSH model discussed in the introduction.

 {\bf Example}.
-Section~2.3.3 of \cite{PS2} provides for odd $d$ an example of a model with non-vanishing strong invariant.
-As this is very similar to the even dimensional model presented in Section~\ref{sec-SFHam}, we do not provide further details. $\diamond$
+Section~2.3.3 of \cite{PS2} provides for odd $d$ an example of a chiral model with non-vanishing strong invariant.
+As this is very similar to the even dimensional model presented in Section~\ref{sec-SFHam}, no further details are spelled out. $\diamond$